binaryphile/dctk/README.md

 Passing the `--complete` flag to this subcommand should short circuit its normal operation and instead echo the list of valid completions. dctk feeds this to your shell's autocompletion handler for you.

+# multiple commands

+When you saw the directory tree earlier, it was for a single command.
+However you can have multiple commands as well, each independent of the other.

+    .
+    ├── bin               # your commands' links to the dctk executable ├── completions       # your commands' links to the completions script ├── …
+    ├── [command]         # one command's subcommands
+    ├── [another command] # you can have more than one └── …

+Each command exists side-by-side in its own directory.
+Each has its own subcommands.

+All that is required to become a command is for the directory to exist, and for there to be link with the command's name to the dctk executable:

+    $ mkdir [command]
+    $ cd bin
+    $ ln -sf ../dctk/bin/dctk [command]

+You should also enable completions for your command with a link:

+    $ cd ../completions
+    $ ln -sf ../dctk/completions/dctk.bash [command].bash   # or .zsh, if that's your shell

+Add subcommands to the [command] directory and you're good to go.

+# complex and legacy commands

+So far, you've seen simple commands.
+Subcommands exist simply as executables in their command's directory.

+However, your subcommands may require more structure.
+For example, you may have data files which might go in `[command]/share`.

+Or you may have a command which is already a project of its own, such as an existing [sub] or a repo you'd like to add as a git submodule.

+    .
+    ├── …
+    ├─┬ [complex command] # when you already have or need more structure │ ├── bin             # if bin and/or libexec exist, look there instead for subcommands │ ├── libexec         # for example, when importing an existing project or [sub] │ ├── share           # or to separate out supporting files │ └── other           # whatever you like
+    └── …

+If dctk sees a `[command]/bin` and/or `[command]/libexec` directory, it
+will treat the command as complex.
+A complex command finds its subcommands in the `bin` and `libexec` subdirectories instead of the main `[command]` directory.
+This allows you to have commands with more structure, or to use legacy commands without having to adapt them.

 # why a trapper-keeper?